A beginner's guide to Mexico's Caribbean coast

 - In an emergency - call 911

-- Voltage - most of the island runs on 110v so many European appliances may need a converter - you should investigate before your trip unless you have dual voltage appliances (110-220v)
+- Voltage - most of the coast runs on 110v so many European appliances may need a converter - you should investigate before your trip unless you have dual voltage appliances (110-220v)

 More about Mexico - Caribbean Coast